mobilewebup/django-tel/README.txt

   href="tel:+18665551212">866-555-1212</a>, that is something else entirely.)

-Note that the matching is currently not very intelligent.
-So if you have HTML like this:
+Be aware: Matching is currently not very intelligent.
+If you have HTML like this:

   {# Danger, don't do this! #}
   {% telify %}<img src="/path/to/button.jpg"